stratpoint-daniel-eullo/kafka-training/docs/training/day06-streams.md

     6. **Joins** combine data from multiple streams
     7. **Interactive queries** expose state store data

+## Practice Exercises

+Ready to practice what you learned?
+Complete the **[Day 06 Exercises](../exercises/day06-exercises.md)** to apply today's concepts.

+These hands-on exercises will help you master the material before moving forward.

 ## Next Steps

 Continue to [Day 7: Kafka Connect](day07-connect.md) to learn about data integration with Kafka Connect.